espocrm/documentation/docs/administration/workflows.md

 ### Trigger another Workflow

 Allows to make sequential workflows.
-It's possible to diverge workflows by condition: you can setup the workflow to trigger two workflows with different conditions defined in that workflows.
+It's possible to diverge workflows by condition: you can setup the workflow to trigger two workflows with different conditions defined in those workflows.

-It's possible to delay executing of sequential workflow.
-In the sequential workflow you can define the condition that checks whether specific fields were changed since the parent workflow were triggered by using _Changed_ and _Was Equal_ condition types.
+It's possible to delay executing of a sequential workflow.
+In the sequential workflow, you can define the condition that checks whether specific fields were changed since the parent workflow was triggered by using _Changed_ and _Was Equal_ condition types.

-Target for a triggered workflow can be substitued with a related record.
+Target for a triggered workflow can be substituted with a related record.

-Note: For complex logic it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.
+Note: For complex logic, it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.

 Note: It's possible to trigger only workflow rules of 'Sequential' type.